swathianil/SyNCoPy_solution/ReadMe.md

 Note: Run from the directory where production_table is located

-Alternatively, the code can be run in a python environment by importing the module as follows:

-    from method1 import checksum_calc
-    checksum = checksum_calc('production_table')

-or
-    from method2 import checksum_calc
-    checksum = checksum_calc('production_table')

-The function returns the checksum value

 # Output
 The checksum value will be saved in a numpy file in the current directory.
 Two sample output files are provided using the included datafile 'production_table':